burtscher/Indigo3Suite/README.md

 [[doi]](https://doi.org/10.1145/3665251)
 [[pdf]](https://userweb.cs.txstate.edu/~burtscher/papers/topc24.pdf)

-You may also be interested in the predecessor suites, [Indigo](https://cs.txstate.edu/~burtscher/research/IndigoSuite/) and [Indigo2](https://cs.txstate.edu/~burtscher/research/Indigo2Suite/).
+You may also be interested in the predecessor suites [Indigo](https://cs.txstate.edu/~burtscher/research/IndigoSuite/) and [Indigo2](https://cs.txstate.edu/~burtscher/research/Indigo2Suite/).

 *This work has been supported in part by the National Science Foundation under Grant No. 1955367 as well as by an equipment donation from NVIDIA Corporation.*